 Easter Island is famous for its array of almost 900 giant stone figures that date back many centuries.

 The Polynesian island was named Paaseiland, or Easter Island, by Dutch explorers in 1722.

 From big cities and urban culture to vast areas of natural beauty including both the desert and the sea, Chile has it all.
 The people of Chile are warm and welcoming, with a great sense of their ancestral past, often expressed through the diversity of their festivals.

 If you're a keen winter sports enthusiast, you'll be delighted with the world class ski & snowboarding resorts and conditions, provided by more than 2,500 miles of mountains.
 Making it possibly the best destination in South America for snow based sports, just remember to include winter sports cover when arranging your travel insurance.
 From north to south Chile has a wide range of climates (and microclimates).
 Being in the southern hemisphere, broadly speaking its seasons are the reverse of the UK's, so winter is June to September and summer is December to May.

 Compared with most South American countries Chile might be considered fairly expensive.
 Accommodation can be relatively costly, but eating out is relatively good value and transport is also relatively inexpensive.

-Be careful when travelling to any foreign country, as a responsible travel insurer we always recommend you check for the latest Foreign Office advice before planning a trip, the latest FCO advice for Chile can be found here.
+Be careful when travelling to any foreign country, as a responsible travel insurer we always recommend you check for the latest Foreign, Commonwealth & Development Office advice before planning a trip.
+Read the latest FCDO advice for Chile.